main-salman/mobility-data-lifecycle-manager/EXAMPLE_SUBMISSION_GUIDE.md

 ### 1. **Email Distribution**
 Send the ZIP file to city administrators with subject:
-"GIS Data Submission Template - Santiago Chile Example"
+"GIS Data Submission Template -  Example"

 ### 2. **Training Materials**
 Include this example in: